Support for families

 A structured and tailored assessment to understand your child’s learning, development, and/or neurodevelopmental profile, including strengths, differences, and areas of need.

-This process brings together information from multiple sources to provide clarify and direction.
+This process brings together information from multiple sources to provide clarity and direction.

 A 6-page comprehensive report is provided.